 Far East of Eden

 Most of the games in the Tengai Makyou series feature English text on their packaging and title screens that reads “Far East of Eden.”
 This has led many people to believe that Far East of Eden is the series's English title however this is not the case.
 Far East of Eden is the title of a imaginary book about the ingame country of Jipang written by a fake European historian named P.H.
 Chada.
 The story behind the franchise, as described in the first game's manual, is that Red Company worked with P. H. Chada to adapt his novel into a video game called Tengai Makyou.
 To honor Tengai Makyou’s “source material” the novel’s title, Far East of Eden, is placed next to the game's logo.
-So whenever a game in the series has “Far East of Eden” in the title it means that that specific title takes place in the country of Jipang from Chada's novel.
+So whenever a game in the series has “Far East of Eden” in the title it means that that specific game takes place in the country of Jipang from Chada's novel.
 There are other entries in the Tengai series, such as Oriental Blue and Apocalypse IV, that do not have Far East of Eden in their titles because they are not about the history of Jipang.